 The vulnerability documented in ISO/IEC 24772-1:2024 6.48 exists in Java as explained below.

-The Java Virtual Machine (JVM) does not allow access to random locations in memory, so modifying an already loaded byte code for self-modifying code is not possible from a Java program.
+The Java Virtual Machine (JVM) does not allow access to random locations in memory, so modifying an already loaded bytecode for self-modifying code is not possible from a Java program.
 However, new classes and methods that have not been loaded can be written or modified as a Java program is executing and then loaded.
 In addition, the mechanisms of reflection allow the modification of existing classes as the program is running.

 Class loaders are responsible for loading Java classes during runtime dynamically to the JVM.
 When the runtime environment needs to load a new class for an application, the class is located and loaded by one of three types of class loaders in the following order: bootstrap class loader, extension class loader, and system class loader.
 The bootstrap class loader is responsible for loading all core Java classes.
 The extension class loader is a child of the bootstrap class loader and loads classes from the extension directories.
 The system class loader is responsible for loading code from the path specified by the CLASSPATH environment variable or, alternatively, by the –classpath option.
 The –classpath option will take precedence over the CLASSPATH environment variable.
 Altering either of these could lead to executing code that is different from what was tested.